Frequently Asked Questions

 On successful completion of the fellowship, a candidate receives an adjustable amount of Rs.
 30,000 and a certificate from SBI Youth for India.
 Please note SBI Youth for India does not offer any job post the completion of the 13-month programme.

-We have three major requirements when it comes to the eligibility criteria of applicants: Anyone who fits into these
+We have three major requirements when it comes to the eligibility criteria of applicants: Anyone who fits into these are eligible for the fellowship.

 No, applications can be submitted online only.